 The UN-REDD Programme aims to contribute to REDD+ implementation across the globe both at national and international levels.
-The UN-REDD Global Programme focus in supporting countries in their REDD+ efforts through the development of common approaches, analyses, methodologies, tools, data and best practices, as well as social and environmental safeguards across all pillars of REDD+ implementation.
+The UN-REDD Global Programme focus in supporting countries in their REDD+ efforts through the development of common approaches, analyses, methodologies, tools, data and best practices.
 The Global Programme also provides the infrastructure for the UN-REDD Programme knowledge management and exchange of experiences as well as promotion of South-South cooperation.

 The "Global Programme 2009-2011" delivery is organised according to outcomes defined in alignment with REDD+ readiness components and international agenda.
-Each outcome is meant to address aspects relevant to countries preparation to get ready for REDD+.
+Each outcome seeks to address aspects relevant to countries preparation to get ready for REDD+.
 The 2011 Annual Report marks the closure of the first Global Programme.

-The seven outcomes of the "Global Programme 2009 - 2011" are:
+The seven outcomes of the "Global Programme 2009 - 2011" were: